Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 }'
 ```

-A few implementation details worth noting.
-The `season_raw` vector holds the unconstrained seasonal effects, and we shift them in `transformed parameters` by subtracting their mean.
+In this model the `season_raw` vector holds the unconstrained seasonal effects, and we shift them in `transformed parameters` by subtracting their mean.
 This centering happens before the likelihood is evaluated, so every posterior sample automatically satisfies the identifiability constraint.
 The `%` operator handles the cyclic indexing — it wraps the time index back around to position 1 after every \(s\) steps, so the same 12 seasonal effects repeat across all 10 cycles.

-## Fitting the Model in RStan
+## Fitting the Model

 With the model defined, fitting it in R is straightforward.
 We package the data into a list and pass it to `stan()`, running 4 chains with 2000 iterations each (the first 1000 are warmup).